ispc/ispc/docs/ispc.rst

 Enumerators are implicitly converted to integer types, however, so they can be directly passed to routines that take integer parameters and can be used in expressions including integers, for example.
-However, the integer result of such an expression must be explicitly cast back to the enumerant type if it to be assigned to a variable with the enumerant type.
+However, the integer result of such an expression must be explicitly cast back to the enumerated type if it to be assigned to a variable with the enumerated type.

 ::